DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/framework-specific-selectors/angular-selectors.md

 To obtain the component state, use the Angular selector's `.getAngular()` method.

 The `.getAngular()` method returns a [client function](../../obtaining-data-from-the-client.md).
 This function resolves to an object that contains component's state.

-The returned client function can be passed to assertions activating the [Smart Assertion Query mechanism](../../assertions/README.md#smart-assertion-query-mechanism).

 ```js
 import { AngularSelector } from 'testcafe-angular-selectors';